jnozzi/cocoadev.com/SiteContent/General/DoublyLinkedList.markdown

-The following is the actual Objective C class that implements a doubly-linked list (a variation of [[LinkedList]]).
+The following is the actual Objective C class that implements a doubly-linked list (a variation of General/LinkedList).
 It can do the following:

 *Addition of new elements to the front of the list